U.S. carries out first execution in 17 years after overnight Supreme Court ruling | Law-Order

 U.S. carries out first execution in 17 years after overnight Supreme Court ruling

 The U.S. government carried out its first execution in 17 years on Tuesday, putting to death convicted murderer Daniel Lee over objections by his victims' relatives after the Supreme Court cleared the way with an overnight ruling.
-Lee was pronounced dead at 8:07 a.m.
-EDT (1207 GMT), U.S. Bureau of Prisons spokeswoman Kristie Breshears said by phone.
+Lee, 47, was pronounced dead at 8:07 a.m.
+EDT (1207 GMT) at the federal execution chamber in Terre Haute, Indiana, the U.S. Bureau of Prisons said.

 His death marked the culmination of a three-year effort by Republican President Donald Trump's administration to resume capital punishment, ending a de facto moratorium by his Democratic predecessor, Barack Obama, amid legal challenges and difficulties obtaining lethal-injection drugs.
 "The American people have made the considered choice to permit capital punishment for the most egregious federal crimes, and justice was done today in implementing the sentence for Lee's horrific offenses," U.S. Attorney General William Barr said in a statement.